Copshop

-Copshop is a 2021 American neo noir dark comedy action thriller film directed by Joe Carnahan and written by Kurt McLeod and Carnahan, based on a story by McLeod and Mark Williams.
+Copshop is a 2021 American neo noir action thriller film directed by Joe Carnahan and written by Kurt McLeod and Carnahan, based on a story by McLeod and Mark Williams.
 The film stars Gerard Butler, Frank Grillo, and Alexis Louder, and is set in a small-town police station that becomes the battleground between a hitman, a novice police officer, and a con artist.

 Copshop was released in the United Kingdom on September 10, 2021, by STXfilms, and was released in the United States on September 17, 2021, by Open Road Films.
 It received generally positive reviews from critics.

 Plot

 Con artist and fixer Teddy Murretto is on the run in a bullet-riddled unmarked police car, which breaks down near Gun Creek, Nevada.
 As rookie police officer Valerie Young breaks up a brawl outside a casino, Murretto sucker-punches her to intentionally be taken to jail, away from his pursuers.
 However, hitman Bob Viddick pretends to be a drunk driver, getting himself locked up at the same police station.

 Placed in separate cells, Viddick reveals his identity to Murretto.
 Corrupt officer Huber has been coerced to steal drugs from the evidence locker, while Viddick has planted a small incendiary device disguised as an insulin pump, which sets off the fire alarm.
 In the confusion, Viddick beats a drunken man sharing his cell and incapacitates police sergeant Mitchell, taking his gun.
 Before he can kill Murretto, he is interrupted by Young, who returns Viddick to his cell and saves the wounded drunk with an impromptu tracheotomy.

 Murretto explains his situation to Young: on behalf of his criminal employers, he tried to buy off the state's attorney general, William Fenton, who refused to cooperate and was killed.
 Fenton had recorded their conversations, forcing Murretto to agree to work with the FBI, which led the mob to want him dead.
 He was nearly executed by corrupt Las Vegas cops who were caught in a shootout with the FBI, but escaped in the officers' unmarked car.

 Young learns that Murretto's ex-wife and son have been killed by Las Vegas police detective Deena Schier, who secretly clears up the scene of the FBI shootout with her fellow corrupt officers.
 While Murretto and Viddick trade threats, rival hitman Anthony Lamb arrives, posing as a balloon delivery driver.
 Lamb quickly murders several police officers and EMTs, prompting Huber to kill Mitchell and the wounded drunk.